 Overview

 While in law school, Rob worked at the Missouri Attorney General helping prosecute child sex crimes.
 He worried that continuing on such a career path would change him as a person.
 In 2009, he returned to Peoria and joined his father’s law firm, Parker & Halliday, to gain trial experience.
-His mother, Theresa Hardesty, convinced Rob to learn how to do adoptions because they are so often full of happy people.
-She eventually retired, and Rob fully took over her work.
+Right away, Drew Parker had Rob doing divorce trials for CAT executives and Doc Halliday had Rob writing wrongful death cases.
+Then his mother, Theresa Hardesty, convinced Rob to also learn how to do adoptions when she retired.

 In 2012 Rob began handling a case involving wrongful death in a nursing home due to extreme neglect.
 The case concerned the parent of Drew Parker’s neighbor and was sent over by another law firm who wanted a second opinion on the nursing home’s $40,000 offer to settle.
 The case’s statute of limitations was about to expire.
 Rob worked through the day and all night writing the lawsuit, and the case was filed with one day to spare.
 It later settled for $600,000 – a record in Knox County for nursing home injury cases.
 This began the firm’s nursing home work, and it began broader recognition of Rob’s work.